"

 David Colameco, M.Ed.

-This section is going to break down the WPS into sections to make it easier to explain.
+This section breaks down the WPS into sections to make it easier to explain its parts.
 There is no right or wrong way to break up a WPS for explaining it.
 Your instructor may choose to split the WPS into even smaller pieces or even just explain the whole thing in one long discussion.
-This NASA WPS NASA-A36-FCAW is for FCAW of Carbon Steel.

 Top Portion of a NASA Welding Procedure Specification.
 Each part of the WPS will be discussed in text below.